-The virus used in this therapy belongs to the class of viruses called adeno-associated viruses (AAV) which are common in the environment and do not cause any disease.
+The virus used in this therapy belongs to the class of viruses called adeno-associated viruses (AAV) which are common in the environment and do not usually cause diseases.
 AAV viruses also are called non-integrating viruses.
-So, while the SMN1 transgene is placed inside the cell nucleus and gets to work there, it remains separate and does not integrate with the human DNA chain.
-The genetic modification of the cell does not get passed on to offspring.
+So, even though the SMN1 transgene is placed inside the cell nucleus, it remains separate there and does not integrate with the human DNA.
+The genetic modification brought about by this gene therapy does not get passed on to children.

 Methods of administration

-- Intravenous administration.
-AVXS-101 is administered using an IV drip over the course of a few minutes.
-This method causes the virus to distribute throughout the entire body and is suitable only for young babies who do not require very high doses.
-Intravenous administration was the first method tested, and the published results show that it is a very promising and powerful drug.
-Based on the results of two clinical trials, Avexis filed for approval of this intravenous treament in the European Union, Japan and the US, and approval is expected by mid-2019.
-The company also started approval procedures in the UK, and with current timelines approval should come in late 2020.
-The drug’s proposed trade name will be Zolgensma.
+AVXS-101 is administered using an intravenous drip over the course of one hour.
+This method causes the virus to distribute evenly throughout the entire body and is suitable only for young children up to approximately 13.5 kilograms.
+Intravenous administration was the first method successfully tested in humans.
+Based on the results of three clinical trials, Avexis filed for approval of this intravenous treament in the European Union, Japan and the US.
+The US approval came in May 2019 and the drug can be used there to treat symptomatic and presymptomatic children with SMA under 2 years.
+EU/UK approval is expected around March 2020.

-- Intrathecal administration.
-In those whose body weight exceeds 8.5 kilograms, AVXS-101 cannot be administered intravenously, as the required amount of virus will be too close to the toxic dose (every virus is eventually a foreign protein).
-For them, intrathecal administration is being studied – the drug will be administered in the spinal cavity, through lumbar puncture, much like Spinraza.
-Clinical trials involving this method are currently ongoing and more are planned.
-No filing date or trade name for this drug have been announced.
+If the body weight exceeds 13.5 kilograms, AVXS-101 cannot be administered intravenously as the required amount of virus will be too toxic.
+In such patients, intrathecal administration is being studied – the drug is administered in the spinal cavity, through lumbar puncture, much like Spinraza.
+Clinical trials involving this method have started, although toxicity findings in laboratory animals forced the company to suspend trials in late 2019.

 The first clinical trial of AVXS-101 started in May 2015 and included 15 babies with type 1 SMA.
 The first three babies received intravenously a lower dose of the virus; the following 12 received a dose several times higher.